 - Pour filling onto graham cracker crust.
 Place prepared springform into a large roasting pan.
 Slowly pour water into the roasting pan to about ½ inch in depth.

 - Return to the oven for approximately one hour and ten minutes.
-The cheesecake will still be slightly giggly and have a sheen on the top when done.
+The cheesecake will still be slightly jiggly and have a sheen on the top when done.
+See Note #1 below.

 - Cool cheesecake at room temperature.
 Once cooled enough, remove cheesecake from water bath.